 Graduate Medical Education

-UT Southwestern Medical Center offers more than 25 residency programs and more than 60 clinical subspecialty/fellowship programs on our Dallas campus and four family practice programs in surrounding cities.
+UT Southwestern Medical Center offers more than 135 residency and subspecialty/fellowship programs on our Dallas campus and four family practice programs in surrounding cities.
 We have also partnered with The Seton Family of Hospitals to oversee 10 residency programs in Austin.

 The breadth of experience fellows and residents receive at UT Southwestern is unmatched.
 Parkland Memorial Hospital – the primary adult teaching hospital for faculty physicians – has consistently been named one of America’s best by U.S. News & World Report.
-Other key programs are located at Children’s Medical Center, UT Southwestern University Hospitals, and other affiliated hospitals.
+Other key programs are located at Children’s Health℠, UT Southwestern University Hospitals, and other affiliated hospitals.

 The Learning and Research Environment